gruszczy/gruszczy/docs/Magic/cleric.md

 ## Insect Plague
 **Level:** 5

-**Duration:** Concentration (up to 1 day)
+**Duration:** 1 day

 **Range:** 480'

 ### Description
-- When cast above ground, conjures a 60' diameter swarm of flying insects.
+* The spell conjures a 60' diameter swarm of insects.
-- Movement: 20' per round; caster can direct the swarm's movements while it is within range.
+* The caster can direct the swarm to move at speed of 20' per round within the spell's range.
+* The caster must remain stationary and concentrate on the spell or the cloud dissipates.
-- Vision within the area of the swarm is obscured.
+* Vision within the swarm is obscured.
-- Creatures of 2 HD or less are driven away if caught within the swarm.
+* Creatueres of 2HD or less are driven away if caught in the swarm.
+* The spell only works above the ground.

+## Quest
+**Level:** 5

+**Duration:** Until the quest is completed

+**Range:** 30'

+### Description
+- Caster commands a single subject to perform a specific quest or task (e.g., rescuing a prisoner, killing a specific monster, bringing a magic item, journey to a holy site).
+- Quest prescribed must not be obviously suicidal.
+- Subject may make a saving throw versus spells; if successful, spell has no effect.
+- If subject fails save or refuses quest, they fall under a curse similar to the curse spell; exact nature determined by referee.
+- Spell ends once the task is completed.
+## Raise Dead
+**Level:** 5

+**Duration:** Instant

+**Range:** 120'

+### Description
+- Restores life to a recently deceased human or demihuman.
+- Time limit: Person must have been dead for no longer than four days per level of the caster above 7th (e.g., a 10th-level caster can revive a character dead for up to twelve days).
+- Weakness: Subject will have 1 hit point, move at half normal rate, cannot carry heavy items, and cannot attack, cast spells, or use other class abilities until two full weeks of bed rest.
+- Destroys a single undead monster if it fails a saving throw versus spells.
 ## Remove Quest
 **Level:** 5

 **Duration:** Until the quest is completed

-**Range:** 30 feet
+**Range:** 30'

 ### Description
-- Can dispel an active quest spell.
+* "Can dispel an active quest spell."
+* "If the character who cast the original quest spell is of a higher level than the character casting remove quest, there is a chance remove quest will have no effect (5% failure chance for every level the casting character is below the original quest caster)."